 Treating hearing loss, with hearing aids or other hearing technology, can get rid of or minimize these risks, and step one for proper treatment is a hearing test.

-An expert hearing test is a painless and safe way to find out a lot about your hearing and your health, so why are you waiting to schedule your appointment?
+A hearing test is a painless and safe way to find out a lot about your hearing and your health, so why are you waiting to schedule your appointment?